UoMResearchIT/r-day-workshop/_episodes/03-loading-data-into-R.md

 Uncompress the [course data]({{ page.root }}/data/r-novice.zip) to the `data` directory.

+Make sure that your working directory is the project directory.
+You can see your current working directory above your console window in RStudio, or by typing `getwd()` a the console.

+The easiest way to set the working directory is to navigate to the project directory in the files tab, and then select "more", "set as working directory".
+You can also use the `setwd()` command, if you prefer.

 ## Reading data

 In this workshop we'll limit ourselves to using comma separated data.
 We'll work with the gapminder data, which is included in [course data]({{ page.root }}/data/r-novice.zip).